AdaCore/gnatstudio/docs/users_guide/remote.rst

 ------------------------

-If the project you want to use is already on a remote server, you can directly load it on your local GPS by using the :menuselection:`Project --> Open From Host` menu and selecting the server's nickname.
+If the project you want to use is already on a remote server, you can directly load it on your local GPS by using the :menuselection:`File --> Open Project From Host` menu and selecting the server's nickname.
 This shows you its file tree.
 Navigate to your project and select it.
 The project is loaded as described above with all remote operations categories assigned to the selected server by default.